From Frames to Clips: Training-free Adaptive Key Clip Selection for Long-Form Video Understanding: Introduction

 Motivated by these insights, we propose \textbf{Frames-to-Clips} (F2C), a training-free framework for key clip selection with adaptive resolution to avoid additional computation.
 F2C enhances temporal coherence while maintaining computational efficiency, offering a practical solution to scaling VLMs for long-form video understanding.
 Through empirical analysis on long-form VQA benchmarks, we compare F2C with other frame selection methods and find that the temporal continuity in key clips consistently improves performance, underscoring the importance of temporal context in long-form video understanding.

-Our contributions are three-fold: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=1pt, partopsep=0pt, parsep=0pt] \item We conduct a comprehensive analysis of frame selection strategies and show that \emph{selecting temporally coherent clips}, rather than isolated frames, significantly improves VLM performance on long-form videos. \item We propose a {key clip selection} framework, F2C, that integrates adjacent frames to restore temporal continuity, together with an adaptive resolution scheme to mitigate token overhead. \item \emph{Without any additional training}, F2C outperforms uniform sampling up to 8.1\%, 5.6\%, and 10.3\% on Video-MME~\citep{fu2024video}, LongVideoBench~\citep{wu2024longvideobench}, and MLVU~\citep{zhou2024mlvu}, providing an effective and scalable solution for long-form video understanding. \end{itemize}
+Our contributions are three-fold: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=1pt, partopsep=0pt, parsep=0pt] \item We provide a comprehensive analysis of frame selection strategies and show that selecting \emph{temporally coherent key clips}, rather than isolated frames, substantially improves VLM performance on long-form videos. \item To manage the increased tokens introduced by clips, we propose F2C, a key clip selection framework enabling an adaptive trade-off between spatial resolution and temporal length for each clip. \item \emph{Without training}, F2C consistently outperforms uniform sampling, improving performance by up to 8.1\%, 5.6\%, and 10.3\% on Video-MME~\citep{fu2024video}, LongVideoBench~\citep{wu2024longvideobench}, and MLVU~\citep{zhou2024mlvu}, respectively, offering an efficient and scalable solution for long-form video understanding.